Reimbursement Review and Resolution Service

 Business Associate Agreement (BAA)

-• Review and Resolution Service – User Guide
+• Payment Services – User Guide

 • General Guidelines

-• Review Forms may be faxed to (512) 370-1632 or submitted via secure file-drop; https://files.texmed.org/filedrop/RRR.
+• Payment Review Forms may be faxed to (512) 370-1632 or submitted via secure file-drop; https://files.texmed.org/filedrop/pprc.

-• Unless you are submitting an “informational only” Review Form, please exhaust and document reasonable attempts to resolve your claim issues, including the appeals process, before submission.
+• Unless you are submitting an “informational only” Payment Review Form, please exhaust and document reasonable attempts to resolve your claim issues, including the appeals process, before submission.

 • Clearly identify health plans and/or contractual relationships on the Review Form.